-The Guide to Ontario Legislation Covering the Release of Students' Personal Information (revised: June 2011) issued by the Information and Privacy Commissioner of Ontario might also be of assistance.
+A Guide to Privacy and Access to Information in Ontario Schools, 2019 issued by the Information and Privacy Commissioner of Ontario might also be of assistance.

 School boards should be aware that ECPP Facilities may also be subject to legislation respecting personal information.